 A student’s chance of getting into medical or dental school shouldn’t be dictated by their financial status or their personal circumstances.
 Gateway year programmes aim to encourage students with the academic potential to study medicine and dentistry to apply whatever their background.

-Some courses are 6-years long whereas others are 1-year and then allow progression into medicine or dentistry.
+Some courses are six years long, whereas others are one year and then allow progression into medicine or dentistry.
 They tend to have lower grade requirements than other types of medical or dental courses.

-There are two universities offer dentistry with a gateway year:
+Currently, there are four universities offering dentistry with a gateway year: